Blue Ridge Journal

 So in the end ...

 So we have a President who really wasn't given very much independent authority by the writers of the Constitution, but who today exercises a great deal of power.
 Is that the way we want it, or has this change happened in the dark of night, without the American people being aware of it?
 What role do we really want for the President?
-The one the framers of the Constitution envisioned, or the one we have?
-Personally, I side with the framers.
-They were concerned about giving too much power to one man.
+The one the framers of the Constitution envisioned, with rather limited powers, or the one we have, with very great powers in practice?
+Presumably this is not an either-or question, and I personally come down firmly somewhere in the middle.
+The framers were concerned about giving too much power to one man.
 They were familiar with abuse of power, both personally and from history; we have seen more and worse abuses since then.
-If someone is given enough power, abuse of that power will follow in time.
+If someone is given unchecked power, abuse of that power will follow in time.
 That appears to be a reliable rule.
-I have more faith that we'll be able to control minor abuses by minor holders of power, i.e., congressmen, than major abuses by a powerful President.
-We need a Congress that will insist on its share of power, and that will restrict the President to his proper role of executing the laws and policies as they are established by "The People in Congress Assembled".
+On the other hand, the framers had just experienced thirteen years of irresolute lack of leadership under the Articles of Confederation, when a part-time Congress was expected to manage all federal affairs, as there was no provision for a president.
+That system proved unworkable.
+These lessons point us to the middle ground (where I'd be firmly planted if it weren't so boggy here. . .), and it's clear that the flux of operational and policy power between the President and Congress will always be on shifting ground.
+But as the clear trend of this shifting ground has been toward the presidency, we need a Congress that will insist on its share of power, and that will restrict the President to his proper role of executing the laws and policies as they are established by "The People in Congress Assembled".

 The President's remaining constitutional powers, from Article II of the Constitution, are: